-- Once a hot coal bed is established, load a deep pile of coal towards the back of the firebox no higher than the bottom edge of the door jamb. - 2.
-Be sure to leave a small air hole at the front of the pile (near the secondary air vent) to maintain enough airflow up through the grate. - Load only what you need for the next 12-24 hours as overloading the furnace is much less efficient. - DO NOT pile coal above the bottom edge of the door jamb.
-It will choke out the draft and sporadic flashing may occur.
+- Be sure to leave a small air hole at the front of the pile (near the secondary air vent) to maintain enough airflow up through the grate. - 3.
+Load only what you need for the next 12-24 hours as overloading the furnace is less efficient. - DO NOT pile coal above the bottom edge of the door jamb.
+It will choke out the draft and sporadic flashing may occur